GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 ### Core Web Vitals overview

-The first page is an overview of the origin's monthly [Core Web Vitals](/vitals/) performance.
+The first page is an overview of the origin's monthly [Web Vitals](/vitals/) performance.
 These are the most important UX metrics that Google recommends you focus on.

 <img class="w-screenshot" src="./dash_cwv.png" alt="CrUX Dashboard Core Web Vitals overview">